aleshaleksey/fansys23/base-rules.md

   - When a character uses an SP dice, it loses 2 SP.
   - When a character regains an SP dice, it regains 2 SP.
   - When a character takes natural damage it loses 1 SP per point of damage.
-  - If a character takes more than [CON + 2 x SP total] damage from a single natural/physical attack, the remainder is subtracted from HP.
+  - If a character takes more than [CON + 2 x SP dice total] damage from a single natural/physical attack, the remainder is subtracted from HP.
   - When a character rests, it regains [1/2 x CON x LEVEL] SP.

 #### Bonuses for attack, saves and abilities.